njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.md

 ## Overview

 This Cryptocurrency Clustering project predicts if 24-hour or 7-day price changes affect 42 crytpocurrencies using unsupervised machine learning techniques, specifically, K-means and Principal Component Analysis (PCA).
+This endeavor showcases proficiency in data manipulation, normalization, dimensionality reduction, and clustering algorithms.

 ## Steps